TrenchBroom/TrenchBroom/app/resources/documentation/help/index.md

 ### The Inspector

+The inspector is located at the right of the main window and contains various controls, distributed on several pages, to change certain properties of the currently selected objects.
+The **Map Inspector** allows you to edit [layers](#layers) and to set up which game modifications ([mods](#mods)) you are working with.
+The **Entity Inspector** is the tool of choice to change the [properties](#entity_properties) of entities.
+It also contains an entity browser that allows you to [create new entities](#creating_entities) by dragging them from the browser to a viewport and it allows you to [set up entity definitions](#entity_definitions).

 You can show or hide the inspector by choosing #menu('Menu/View/Toggle Inspector').
-You can also switch directly to an inspector page: Choose #menu('Menu/View/Switch to Map Inspector') for the map inspector, #menu('Menu/View/Switch to Entity Inspector') for the entity inspector, and #menu('Menu/View/Switch to Face Inspector') for the face inspector.
+To switch directly to a particular inspector page, choose #menu('Menu/View/Switch to Map Inspector') for the map inspector, #menu('Menu/View/Switch to Entity Inspector') for the entity inspector, and #menu('Menu/View/Switch to Face Inspector') for the face inspector.

 ### The Info Bar